E-Government in the United Arab Emirates

-The E-government program in the UAE (United Arab Emirates) is an initiative under the UAE Government Strategy 2011-2013 that aims to contribute towards achieving UAE Vision 2021.

-The United Arab Emirates is investing in adopting and implementing Information and Communications Technology (ICT) in its government and private sectors.
+The E-government program in the United Arab Emirates (UAE) is an initiative under the UAE Government Strategy (2010-2013).
+The initiative aims to contribute toward achieving UAE Vision 2021.
+The UAE has invested in adopting and implementing information and communications technology (ICT) in its government and private sectors to support the economy and support continued growth in technology and infrastructure.

-The contribution of the telecommunication sector to the UAE's economy rose from 4.1 percent in 2007 to 5.3 percent in 2010, as stated in "UAE Telecommunications Sector Developments & Indicators (2007-2010)", issued in May 2011 by the Telecommunications Regulatory Authority (TRA), UAE.
-The Abu Dhabi Department of Economic Development estimates that investments in IT and Telecom sectors were likely to reach 18.4 billion (US$5 billion) in 2011, up from 16.1 billion in 2010.
+The contribution of the telecommunications sector to the UAE's economy rose from 4.1% in 2007 to 5.3% in 2010, as according to UAE Telecommunications Sector Developments & Indicators (2007-2010), published in May 2011 by the Telecommunications Regulatory Authority (TRA).
+The Abu Dhabi Department of Economic Development estimated that investments in the IT and Telecommunications sectors would likely reach 18.4 billion dirhams (US$5 billion) in 2011, up from 16.1 billion dirhams in 2010.

 Inception and timeline

-The UAE launched some of its e-Services, such as e-Dirham, as early as 2001.
+The UAE began launching e-services in the early 2000s with E-Dirham in 2001.
 This service, initiated by the Ministry of Finance, replaced traditional methods of paying and collecting fees for government services.
-The government has gradually made more services available online.
+Following this, the government gradually implemented a variety of e-services.